davidgasquez/handbook/Open Data.md

 ## Modules

 ### Packaging
 Package managers have been hailed among the most important innovations Linux brought to the computing industry.
 The activities of both publishers and users of datasets resemble those of authors and users of software packages.

 - **Distribution**.
 Decentralized.
 No central authority.
 Can work in a closed network.
 - **Indexing**.
 Should be easy to list datasets matching a certain pattern or reading from a certain source.
-	- Datasets could be linked to a [[Open Data#Datafile | Datafile]] with description, default visualizations, WASM linked code...
+	- Datasets could be linked to a [[Open Data#Datafile |Datafile]] with description, default visualizations, WASM linked code...
 	- One repository, one dataset.
+	- To avoid yet another open dataset portal, build adapters to integrate with other indexes.
 - **Formatting**.
 Datasets should be saved and exposed in multiple formats (CSV, Parquet, ...).
 Could be done via WASM transformations or in the fly when pulling data.
 The package manager should be **format and storage agnostic**.
 - **Social**.
 Allow users, organizations, stars, citations, attaching default visualizations (d3, [Vega](https://vega.github.io/), [Vegafusion](https://github.com/vegafusion/vegafusion/), and others), ...
 	- Importing datasets.
 Making possible to `data fork user/data`, improve something and publish the resulting dataset back (via something like a PR).